mantidproject/mantid/docs/source/algorithms/SetMDFrame-v1.rst

     print("The second MDFrame is of type " + mdws.getDimension(1).getMDFrame().name())
     print("The new third MDFrame is of type " + mdws.getDimension(2).getMDFrame().name())

-Output:

-.. testoutput:: SetMDFrameExample

-    The first MDFrame is of type QSample
-    The second MDFrame is of type QSample
-    The third MDFrame is of type QSample
-    The new first MDFrame is of type QLab
-    The second MDFrame is of type QSample
-    The new third MDFrame is of type QLab

 .. categories::

 .. sourcelink::